 - Cover interior of windows with shrink-film plastic.

-Electric heat is the most expensive.
-If you heat with electricity:
+- Electric heat is the most expensive.
+If your home uses electricity for heating:

 - Close off rooms you are not using.

 - Appliances that have the ENERGY STAR® label use less energy than comparable products.